jmwu1997/shop/README.md

 ## What the product won't include

-- third party check out API, the website will end at checkout form sections
+- third party check out API, the website will end before checkout form sections

 - theme customization, user will need to edit the actual html and css file in order to change the view